elixir-lang/elixir/lib/elixir/pages/mix-and-otp/introduction-to-mix.md

 1 doctest, 1 test, 1 failure
 ```

-For each failure, ExUnit prints a detailed report, containing the test name with the test case, the code that failed and the values for the left side and right side (rhs) of the `==` operator.
+For each failure, ExUnit prints a detailed report, containing the test name with the test case, the code that failed and the values for the left side and right side (RHS) of the `==` operator.

 In the second line of the failure, right below the test name, there is the location where the test was defined.
 If you copy the test location in full, including the file and line number, and append it to `mix test`, Mix will load and run just that particular test: